 control pickup and disposition of equipment.

-deposit money to the club checking account, and send all forms
+sheet, deposit money to the club checking account, and send

 to get the current snail-mail address.)
 Send results